 Design is not just about aesthetics; it is a crucial element in consumer decision-making.
-How a product is designed can significantly impact how customers perceive and interact with it.
-Design plays a fundamental role in determining consumer behaviour, from shaping how we feel about a brand to influencing our purchase decisions.
+How a product is designed can significantly impact how customers perceive and interact.
+Design is fundamental in determining consumer behaviour, from how we feel about a brand to influencing our purchase decisions.

 Definition of Design